hai-vr/combo-gesture-expressions-av3/index.md

 <div class="hai-interlude">
 <p>In your animations, you should <strong>not</strong> animate the Blink blendshape which is used by the Avatars 3.0 descriptor.
 If you do, your eyelids will not smoothly animate, and they will not animate on analog Fist gestures.</p>
-<p>On many avatar bases, the left eyelid and right eyelid can be animated independeltly.
+<p>On many avatar bases, the left eyelid and right eyelid can be animated independently.
 I would suggest you to animate those two blendshapes instead.</p>
 </div>

 # Apply to the avatar